damusss/mili/guide/mili.md

 -   `MILI.end()`: Signal that the current parent has ended

 Elements created after the begin call will be assigned to that parent.
 The end call will set the parent to the previous one.
 You can avoid calling end using the context manager on the returned `Interaction` object.
+You can use the context manager for elements aswell without errors.

 Example of an element structure: